carr-matt/game-night-planner/journals/joe_monaghan.md

 11/30/22
 Today I worked with Cnadice and learned a lot about redux.
 It was a big deal because I finally connected backend to the front.
 (YESSS) Huge connect to the store.js

+12/8/22
+I worked on the button all day

+12/9/22
+I worked on the button and finally figured it out with Matt.